 Does your toddler have sudden separation anxiety at bedtime?
-Learn how to handle this sleep regression and get her to sleep well once again!
+Learn how to handle this sleep regression and get them to sleep well once again!

-My toddler had been sleeping through the night since he was six months old, leading me to think that we’d forever have our nights to ourselves.
+My toddler had been sleeping through the night since he was 6 months old, leading me to think that we’d forever have our nights to ourselves.

 I didn’t want to start any habits like staying in his room for an hour before he fell asleep.
-I also knew that he’d wake up and cry for us again, whereas I wanted him to sleep through the night.
+I also knew that he’d wake up and cry for us again, whereas I wanted him sleeping through the nighttime.
 Waking up multiple times made me feel like a newborn mom all over again.

-If you can relate, you’re not alone.
-More importantly, you can try a few methods to ease your toddler back to sleeping on her own, all while being mindful of the anxiety she feels.
+Thankfully, I was able to find a few methods that helped ease him back to sleeping on his own, all while being mindful of the anxiety he felt.
 Take a look at these tips to learn how:

 1. Have a bedtime routine